 Vitamin D is not actually a "vitamin" but a hormone.
 It affects hundreds of processes in the body, from bone growth to immune system function.

-The Evidence: About 40% of Americans are deficient in vitamin D. In studies, supplementation with 1,000-2,000 IU per day in those who are deficient showed:
+The Evidence: According to NHANES data, about 40% of Americans have insufficient levels of vitamin D, and another 22% have a true deficiency.
+In studies, supplementation of 1,000-2,000 IU per day in those who are deficient showed:

 Who It's Relevant For: Almost everyone, almost everywhere in the world.
 Especially those living in areas with less sun, older adults, or people with darker skin.